Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

   that is about to be integrated.

 Finally don't stress out, go ahead and make the pull request!
-Contributions don't have to be perfect and reviewers are always there to improve the changes.
+Contributions don't have to be perfect and reviewers are always there to improve the new changes.

 For the full guide on QGIS development see the developers guideline found [here](https://docs.qgis.org/3.40/en/docs/developers_guide